climatepolicyradar/azure-pdf-parser/README.md

 [//]: # (TODO: Tag the dal to a specific version and specify this in poetry.)
 [//]: # (TODO: Add detect_and_set_languages to the parser output object in dal.)
 [//]: # (TODO: Update the types of text block in dal)
+[//]: # (TODO: Split out anything that contains data access lib types into a separate packkage in this repo such that we have azure pdf parser and cpr pdf parser)

 ## Context